 Phase 3 (Load Platform)

 In phase 3, the PMC PPU executes the PLM from the PPU RAM.
 The PLM reads the programmable device image from the boot source and the PLM configures the components of the system including the NoC initialization, DDR memory initialization, programmable logic, and processing system, and then completes the device boot.

 If a boot header is valid, but the PLM determines the programmable device image is corrupt, the PLM can recover by writing the location of another boot header into the MultiBoot register ( PMC_MULTI_BOOT ), and issuing an internal system reset (not an external POR_B reset).
 After the system reset, the boot header is fetched from the address location equal to the value of the MultiBoot register multiplied by 32 KB.
 When the fallback boot header is invalid, the RCU continues normally with its boot image search function if the boot device supports image search.

 After the non-secure boot flow is complete, the PLM is active and numerous services can be run in this phase.
 Services include power management, partial reconfiguration, system error management, safety monitoring, security monitoring, and soft-error mitigation.

-For more information on the Versal ACAP boot process see the Versal ACAP System Software Developers Guide (UG1304).
+For more information on the Versal adaptive SoC boot process, see the Versal Adaptive SoC System Software Developers Guide (UG1304).